Emil-Ant/RockPaperScissors-/README.md

-A simple barebones version of rock, paper, scissors on the console, made to practice Javascript.
+A simple barebones version of rock, paper, scissors, made to practice Javascript.